 HiTeMP-1 Outlook Report

-To capture the key perspectives discussed at the forum, we produced HiTeMP Outlook 2018 – Transforming High Temperature Minerals Processing: A multi-stakeholder perspective on pathways to high value, net-zero CO2 products for the new economy.
+The outlook from HiTeMP-1 produced a multi-stakeholder perspective on pathways to high value, net-zero CO2 products for the new economy.

 Key pathways by industry type